 - index terms cited multiple times for a collection indicate multiple mentions of a topic within a collection

 contact the Center for access to this inventory

 Using the Collection

-The sound recordings in the WVRHC oral history collection are available for use in the WVRHC facility during all full service hours.
-The reference staff will assist researchers with their requests and provide a listening station with audio equipment and headphones.
+The sound recordings in this collection are available for use in the WVRHC during all full-service hours.
+The reference staff will assist researchers with their requests and provide listening equipment and headphones.

 Many of the materials in this collection have already been digitized.
 To request to use these materials remotely, please complete the WVRHC Digital Collections Request Form.
 All applicable reproduction and use fees can be found on the WVRHC's Reproduction & Use Fees webpage.